moullas/MQTTPerformanceMon/README.md

 # MQTTPerformanceMon #
-Send Windows CPU &amp; Memory stats to MQTT for displaying on a Nodemcu connected LCD
+Send Windows CPU &amp; Memory stats to MQTT for displaying on a NodeMCU connected LCD

 ## Components ##
 This project comprises of these parts: